codatio/codat-docs/docs/bank-feeds/pushing-transactions.md

 ---
-title: "Create bank transactions"
+title: "Import bank transactions"
-description: "Learn how to create bank transaction data in your customer's accounting platform"
+description: "Learn how to import bank transaction data from your application to your customer's accounting platform"
-sidebar_label: Push transactions
+sidebar_label: Import transactions
 displayed_sidebar: bankfeeds
 ---